-Sadly, chasing a fortune can come at great costs for many as the threat of opportunistic hackers are always prevalent.
-Those who carry out Bitcoin scams are well aware of the unregulated nature of cryptocurrencies, and take advantage of unassuming investors who are oblivious of the rampant fraud in the cryptocurrency space.
-Of course, if you fall prey to a scam, it can mean you are short-changed next time you want to play at the best crypto casino.
+Sadly, chasing a fortune can come at great costs for many, as the threat of opportunistic hackers is always prevalent.
+Those who carry out Bitcoin scams are well aware of the unregulated nature of cryptos and take advantage of unassuming investors who are oblivious to the rampant fraud in the crypto space.
+Of course, if you fall prey to a scam, it can mean you are short-changed the next time you want to play at the best crypto casino.

 Fifteen Well Known Bitcoin Scams To Look Out For

 Investors coming to grips with bitcoin may encounter attempts of blackmail from strangers who focus on extortion as their primary goal.

 Blackmail is typically executed through email, where the fraudster contacts you under false pretences.
 The fraudster usually informs you that your computer has been hacked remotely.
 Moreover, the fraudsters may lie about having access to your webcam to observe what you are doing.

 Fraudsters who use this method offer their victims two options in these circumstances.

 They may ask you to send BTC to them, so they do not divulge your personal information to the public.

 Alternatively, they threaten to distribute your private content on public online platforms if you choose not to act on their requests.

 More often than not, fraudsters use stolen and leaked information from other users to scare you into submission.